2nd call for applications: BIEA Thematic Research Grants

 Grants are normally between £500 and £1,000; in exceptional circumstances, up to £1,500 may be awarded.
 The grant should contribute towards actual research costs and not include institutional overheads, equipment, and applicant’s stipend or publication costs.
 Priority is given to researchers based in the UK or eastern Africa.

 All applications and references must be submitted by email to [email protected] by Monday the 15 of November 2021.
 Please note that late applications will not be considered.

 Successful applicants will be notified in early December 2021.
 If you have not heard from us by then, please consider your application not successful this time.

 Advice for Applicants

-BIEA’s research funding is competitive as we receive many more applications than we can fully fund.
+BIEA’s research funding is competitive and we receive many more applications than we can fully fund.
 Your application must, therefore, make a clear and compelling case for why we should support your proposed research.
 Making such a case means briefly summarising the current state of knowledge and your research question, and explaining briefly how your chosen research methodology will help to advance knowledge, and contributes to the BIEA current research themes.
-Your project also needs to be viable – that is, it has to be possible within the budget and time-frame you have set out.
+Your project also needs to be viable – that is, it has to be possible within the budget and time-frame you have set out – and meet all relevant ethical and health and safety regulations.
 Your budget needs to be realistic and justify the amounts requested.
 You must have a clear plan for dissemination so that people will hear about the results.